loopbackio/loopback.io/pages/en/lb2/Routing.md

 The LoopBack middleware chain is composed of middleware added to the chain in the following order, and the request passes through them in the given order.

 {% include note.html content="

-Except 14, 15, and 16, the listed items refer to [LoopBack middleware](/doc/en/lb2/Defining-middleware.html) phases.
+Except 14, 15, and 16, the listed items refer to [LoopBack middleware](Defining-middleware.html) phases." %}

-" %}

 1.  initial:before
 2.  initial